SSAIC Service Restriction Notice: UPDATED September 8, 2020

 Saskatoon Police Service – Non-Emergency Number: 306-975-8300

-The Saskatchewan Health Authority has also taken some safety precautions, but most hospitals are still seeing the public at this time.
+The Saskatchewan Health Authority has also taken some safety precautions, but are still seeing the public at this time.
 If you’ve recently experienced a sexual assault, you can still visit any hospital in Saskatoon for medical care.
-Follow this link to stay up-to-date on SHA news across the province.